WDI-SEA/notes/03-html-css/css-selectors/readme.md

 * Describe the differences between classes and IDs.
 * Identify the popular CSS properities we used today.
 * What are the use cases for inline styling vs. internal/external style sheets?

+### Reference Repo
+Here is a [repo](https://github.com/TaylorDarneille/css-basics) with the code from this code-along.